fenton1000/mf-portfolio-five-big-boring-shop/README.md

 * This page contains contact details for the business.

 * A contact form is also provided.
-The form contains fields for full name, email and Query.
+The form contains fields for full name, email, and Query.

 * A submit button is provided.
 Upon submission the page refreshes with confirmation of the message sent displayed at the top of the page.

+* The contact form is available to both logged-in and logged-out users.
+If a user is logged-in the email address and name associated with their account will be added to the form.

 * When queries/comments are submitted in this way they can be viewed by the business in the admin panel.
 The admin panel also displays fields for viewed and closed to allow easy administration of queries/comments on the admin side.